 The show premiered in November 2015 in Fayetteville, Arkansas.
 A catalogue for the exhibition is available via mail order.
 We gave two artist talks; Chris Engholm created a video summary of the first one.

-The next exhibitions of the Wichitas project took place at the Argenta Branch Library in North Little Rock from May 19 to June 9, 2017 and at the Winthrop Rockefeller Institute on Petit Jean Mountain from August 3 to 31, 2017.
+Additional exhibitions of the Wichitas project took place at the Argenta Branch Library in North Little Rock from May 19 to June 9, 2017, and at the Winthrop Rockefeller Institute on Petit Jean Mountain from August 3 to 31, 2017.
+The works are currently on view at Cameron University in Lawton, Oklahoma.

 The exhibition can be booked through the Arkansas Arts Council’s Arts on Tour program for venues in Arkansas.
 For shows in neighboring states, please get in touch with us–funding may be available through state arts councils.